suriyun-production/mmorpg-kit-docs/docs/pages/006-items-equipment-armor-weapon-potion-ammo.md

 For armor item it is required armor type data

-You can create new armor type by right click in **Project** tab select
+You can create new armor type by right click in `Project` window select
 **Create -> Create GameData -> ArmorType**

 ![](https://cdn-images-1.medium.com/max/1600/0*8U1SxLXvCBLm40q2)